The Ultimate Question Defined

 “On a scale of 0 to 10, how likely are you to recommend this company’s product or service to a friend or a colleague?”

-We use two charts.
-The first shows the distribution of each of the three groups, and the second is the time series for the location or group.
-Note also in the second chart we automatically include an organization average score (the red line) – so the business can if the location or group of locations scores above or below the organization.
+The dashboard shows the above within two charts.
+The first shows the distribution of each of the three groups, and the second is the time series for the location(s).
+The second chart automatically includes an organization average score (the red line).
+This means that the business can see if the location (s) scores above or below the organization.